-If you’ve got a sweet tooth, you’ll love Coa Chocolate with its vegan and organic options.
-Another favorite of mine is the tropical-flavored ice cream — like Rum Raisin, with dark rum-soaked raisins in a light-rum-flavored sweet cream — at Lappert’s Coffee & Ice Cream.
+If you’ve got a sweet tooth, try the tropical-flavored ice cream — like Rum Raisin, with dark rum-soaked raisins in a light-rum-flavored sweet cream at Lappert’s Coffee & Ice Cream.

 If you’ve decided to stay the night in Sausalito, you’ve got options.

 For a luxurious night on the water, consider The Inn Above Tide, just a minute’s walk from the Sausalito ferry.
 You’ll love the elegant suites — some with decks — at this bayside hotel.
-Standard rooms start at $435 per night; the Tidal Suite, with a private furnished deck overlooking the water, costs $955 per night.
+Standard rooms start at $455 per night; the Bay View room, with a private furnished deck overlooking the water, costs $815 per night.
 The scenic vineyards of Sonoma and Napa are just a short drive north.

 The Hotel Sausalito is a historic boutique hotel with park and harbor views.
 Located in the heart of downtown Sausalito, the hotel features 14 luxurious rooms and two suites with handcrafted furnishings by local artisans.
 The hallways are lined with renditions of Matisses and Monets by Napa Valley artist Kelleen Sullivan.
-For $149 per night, you’ll get to stay in one of the warm and inviting rooms with stained glass windows plus great views.
+For $149 per night, you’ll get to stay in one of the warm, inviting rooms with stained glass windows and great views.

-Prefer to sleep — literally — on the water?
+Prefer to sleep on the water — literally?
 For a truly unique lodging experience, rent this houseboat.
 For $395 per night, you’ll get to stay in a three-bedroom, two-bathroom houseboat that sleeps six.
 The master bedroom has a fireplace and hot tub, and the houseboat has three levels with a rooftop garden and incredible views.